JMMC-OpenDev/a2p2/README.rst

 Once setup ready, select your target and use Interop Menu

-You will need an account to perform operation on ESO database through P2_.
+CHARA OB are only displayed in the GUI for the first implementations.

+ESO OB are ready to be submitted through P2_.
+You can use the demo account for tests or have to provide your credential for real cases.

 Installation
 ------------

-The package is uploaded to `PyPI`_, so you can install the package using pip:
+The package is uploaded to `PyPI`_, so you can install the package (and/or upgrade it) using pip:

-   ``pip install [--user] -U a2p2``
+   ``pip install --upgrade [--user] -U a2p2``

 You can also build and install from sources using git: